Biodiversity in the garden of the German Supreme Court for tax law and customs and excise duties

 Immediately afterwards, Ines Zirnbauer sets the colonies smaller.
 Breeding activity is declining significantly.
 Soon the first winter bees will hatch.
 They live for half a year and collect nectar from late-flowering trees.
 The beekeeper also treats the Federal Fiscal Court bees against the Varroa mite.
 The bees cannot protect themselves from these parasites.
 For hibernation, the bees join together in their beehives to form a winter cluster and warm their queen.

 In the following March, about a quarter of the bees are still alive.
-From about 12°C, the bees begin their cleaning flights.
+From about 12°C onwards, the bees begin their cleaning flights.
 Ines Zirnbauer checks whether the queen and worker brood can be seen.
 The bee colonies are growing again.

 "Intervene as little as possible in the way of life of the bees," says Ines Zirnbauer of her motto as a beekeeper.
 Honey bees are well cared for in the city.
 Thanks to such facilities as the garden of the Federal Fiscal Court.

 Wild bees, on the other hand, need more protection.
-As ground-nesting bees, they lack habitat.
-Especially in urban areas, the floors are sealed.
-For this reason, the Federal Fiscal Court wants to use old and dead wood in the future.
-So that the garden remains a diverse habitat.
+As ground nestlers, they lack habitat such as sandy soil.
+Especially in urban areas, the grounds are sealed.
+For this reason, the Federal Fiscal Court wants to use old and dead wood in the future in order for the garden to remain a diverse habitat.